SquareSR/Testing-Red-Classic/advanced.md

 In general reset under 5 ATK DV on Brock, unless you have a good start and good SPD DV.

+> Note that if your goal time is between 1:59 and 2:05 you can skip high risk strategies and be more inclined to fight the hiker, center for Misty, heal out of red bar on fly split, and skip high risk strategies like silph red bar.
+You may also choose to fight the optional gentleman and use the rare candy at the start of cut menu for an easier Surge and Fly Split.

 Race Route modification:
 - Buy +1 Pokeball
 - Sell TM34 early if you need extra Potions